Finite convergence of sum-of-squares hierarchies for the stability number of a graph: Introduction

 \subsubsection{Organization of the paper}

 The paper is organized as follows.
 In Section \ref{sec-Preliminaries}, we recall the classical optimality conditions in nonlinear programming and their use to show finite convergence of the Lasserre hierarchy for polynomial optimization.
 In Section \ref{section-link} we link several sum-of-squares approximation hierarchies for standard quadratic programs and we discuss some questions about the feasibily and exactness of these relaxations and their application to the Motzkin-Straus formulation (\ref{motzkin-form}).
-Section \ref{minimizers} is focused on the study of the minimizers of problem (\ref{motzkin-form}), where, in particular, we prove that the problem has finitely many minimizers precisely when the graph is acritical.
-In Section \ref{sec-convergence} we apply the previous results to show finite convergence of the semidefinite hierarchy $\vartheta^{(r)}(G)$ for acritical graphs.
-In addition, we propose perturbed hierarchies for the stability number and we give some facts and open questions about them.
+Section \ref{minimizers-w} is focused on the study of the minimizers of problem (\ref{motzkin-form}), where, in particular, we prove that (\ref{motzkin-form}) has finitely many minimizers precisely when the graph is acritical. \MoL{We in fact prove these results in the general setting of weighted graphs $(G,w)$ and show that the number of global minimizers of the program (\ref{motzkin-form-w}) is finite precisely when there are no $w$-critical edges in $G$.} In Section \ref{sec-convergence-w} we apply the previous results to show finite convergence of the semidefinite hierarchy $\vartheta^{(r)}(G)$ when $G$ is acritical \MoL{or, more generally, of the hierarchy $\vartheta^{(r)}(G,w)$ to $\alpha(G,w)$ when $G$ has no $w$-critical edge.} In addition, we consider perturbed hierarchies for the (weighted) stability number and we give some facts and open questions about them.
 In Section \ref{sec-complexity}, we investigate the complexity of the problem of deciding whether a standard quadratic program has finitely many minimizers.